openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

   components needed to support them.
 * Design a system that can work autonomously, without requiring external orchestration tools for deployment.
-* Treat MicroShift as an application running on RHEL, with minimal privileges.
+* Treat MicroShift as an application running on RHEL, with the minimum privileges possible.
 * Design a system that can be configured by someone familiar with Linux, without Kubernetes expertise.
 * Follow the [MicroShift design